 Preparation and reading for each meeting – 60-90 minutes

 Vision Day – 6 hours

 Other meetings such as AGM – 4 hours over the year

 Professional Learning – not obligatory but usually a few opportunities for this over the year

 Shows, events & activities – we love having board members attend events – 4 or 5 shows per year

 You must have, or be able to obtain, a Working With Children Clearance [Ochre Card].
-It is a condition of working with Corrugated Iron that all employees, board members and volunteers have an Ochre Card.
+It is a condition of working and volunteering with Corrugated Iron that all employees, board members and volunteers have an Ochre Card.